 Call the National Insurance helpline number if you did not get a one and you are between 16 and 20 years of age.
-Use the Jobcentre Plus application line if you are over 20 and did not get a National Insurance number.
+Use the Jobcentre Plus application line to apply for benefits if you did not get a National Insurance number.

 Several government organisations need to know your unique National Insurance number.
 It will get used by:

 Note: Always keep your NI Number safe and secure to help avoid identity fraud.
 Do not share it with any person or organisation that does not legally require it.

 Supplying a print National Insurance number from your personal tax account confirms proof.
 Anyone without a personal tax account should contact HMRC and request a letter of proof.